 Ahmia is a free, open-source darknet search engine.
 This search engine works and gets results like any traditional search engine you know, which makes it very easy to use.

 The interface is simple and provides some instructions on how to use it.
-It also offers the opportunity to report malicious darknet sites so that it can blacklist them.
+It also offers the opportunity to report malicious darknet sites – like dark web porn platforms – so that it can blacklist them.
 That is the way the search engine ensures you are served only trusted websites.

 For advanced researchers, the search engine provides a Link Graph that shows the connections of onion sites to another.